aptech/docs/docs/CR-xlsReadM.rst

     :param file: name of :file:`.xls` or :file:`.xlsx` file.
     :type file: string

-    :param range: range to read, e.g. "A2:B20", or the starting point of the read, e.g. "A2".
+    :param range: Optional input, range to read, e.g. "A2:B20", or the starting point of the read, e.g. "A2".
 Default = "A1.
     :type range: string

-    :param sheet: sheet number to read from.
+    :param sheet: Optional input, sheet number to read from.
 Default = 1.
     :type sheet: scalar

-    :param vls: specifies the conversion of Excel® empty cells and special types into GAUSS (see Remarks).
+    :param vls: Optional input, specifies the conversion of Excel® empty cells and special types into GAUSS (see Remarks).
 A null string results in all empty cells and special types being converted to GAUSS missing values.
     :type vls: null string or 9x1 matrix